Understanding Different Types Of Speaker Drivers And How To Choose The Right One

 Common Speaker Driver Problems

-When it comes to speaker drivers, there are a few common problems that can arise.
+When it comes to speaker drivers, there are a few that can arise.
 These issues can affect the overall performance and sound quality of your speakers.
 In this section, we will discuss three of the most common speaker driver problems: distortion, cone breakup, and voice coil damage.

 Distortion